-Stakeholder engagement activities are particularly important to assess the impact an initiative or a project has on the broader community and to understand the capacity of the project's team to interact across disciplines and topics.
-It is therefore key to find efficient ways to measure quantitatively and qualitatively the impact that these activities have.
+Stakeholder engagement activities are particularly important for assessing the impact an initiative or a project has on the broader community and for understanding the capacity of the project's team to interact across disciplines and topics.
+It is therefore key to finding efficient ways to measure quantitatively and qualitatively the impact that these activities have.

-4.2.1 Case Studies
+4.2.1 Case studies

-The APPLICATE Case Studies are a series of self-explaining short documents (with a maximum of 9 pages) covering a wide range of relevant topics in Arctic research and polar prediction, including the effects of Arctic environmental changes on midlatitudes.
+The APPLICATE case studies are a series of self-explaining short documents (with a maximum of nine pages) covering a wide range of relevant topics in Arctic research and polar prediction, including the effects of Arctic environmental changes at mid latitudes.
 APPLICATE develops case studies to show the use of weather, climate, and sea ice information in the case of specific events with a significant impact on certain sectors or communities.
 The events analyzed in the case studies are selected together with users in User Group meetings, in thematic workshops, or through interviews.

-The Stakeholder Engagement team in APPLICATE developed four case studies, a number that in itself can provide an indication of the level of involvement and influence that the team had with its users of reference.
-The impact of the case studies has been assessed also by checking the amount of downloads through the website and the other distribution channels (e.g., Zenodo), the number of contributors that helped develop the studies, the number of channels in which they have been featured, the events and meetings in which these documents have been presented as well as how the information of the case studies have been used and applied in other contexts (see more about this under "Survey on Knowledge Transfer").
+The Stakeholder Engagement team in APPLICATE developed four case studies, a number that in itself can provide an indication of the level of involvement and influence the team in its users of reference.
+The impact of the case studies has been assessed also by checking the amount of downloads through the website and the other distribution channels (e.g., Zenodo), the number of contributors that helped develop the studies, the number of channels in which they have been featured, the events and meetings in which these documents have been presented, as well as how the information of the case studies have been used and applied in other contexts (see more about this under "Survey on knowledge transfer").

-310 4.2.2 Blog Articles on Polar Prediction Matters
+4.2.2 Blog articles on Polar Prediction Matters

-Polar Prediction Matters is a dialogue platform developed by the Polar Prediction Project that serves to enable exchanges between providers of polar weather and sea ice prediction products and the users of forecasts in the polar regions.
-As an important player in the field of polar weather and climate prediction and in an effort to enhance the reach of its stakeholder interactions, the APPLICATE team and its stakeholders contributed with three articles to the platform (Octenjak et al., 2020; Ross, 2020; Gößling, 2017), collaborating with users and presenting its own research dealing with applications of numerical predictions in the Arctic.
-The impact of these has been assessed through the evaluation of analytics from the website, and online interactions on social media and other APPLICATE spaces, as well as by evaluating the number of collaborators involved in the articles.
+Polar Prediction Matters is a dialog platform developed by the Polar Prediction Project that serves to enable exchanges between providers of polar weather and sea ice prediction products and the users of forecasts in the polar regions.
+As an important player in the field of polar weather and climate prediction and in an effort to enhance the reach of its stakeholder interactions, the APPLICATE team and its stakeholders contributed three articles to the platform (Octenjak et al., 2020; Ross, 2020; Gößling, 2017), collaborating with users and presenting its own research dealing with applications of numerical predictions in the Arctic.
+The impact of these has been assessed through the evaluation of analytics from the website, online interactions on social media and other AP-PLICATE spaces, as well as evaluation of the number of collaborators involved in the articles.

-4.2.3 Policy Briefs
+4.2.3 Policy briefs